Updated: Mar 11

-I don't know about you but over the years the jet lag has gotten worse and I was intrigued to discover natural ways of preventing or at least minimising the effects of jet lag and getting a good night sleep while both travelling and at home.
+I don't know about you but over the years jet lag has gotten worse and I was intrigued to discover natural ways of preventing or at least minimising the effects of jet lag and getting a good night's sleep while both traveling and home.
 Here are some ways you might not have heard of and more.

 ©MDHarding Sunrise onboard Qatar Airlines

 How To Beat Jet Lag and Get A Good Night's Sleep

 Body Clock - What Makes Us Tick

 Did you know that we all have an internal body clock?
 It regulates itself on both the amount and density of light that enters the eye.
 It is said you can minimise jet lag by timing when your flight arrives, so you can get the best light to help your internal body clock adjust naturally and much faster!
 Flying east?
 Arrive in the morning, if in the west schedule arrives in the late afternoon.
 Who knew?

 What To Avoid For a Good Night Sleep

 Caffeine is well known for keeping you awake, so tea and coffee are best avoided.
 These are also best avoided on flights too.

 Did you know the light from devices and televisions can keep you awake?
 They can also disrupt sleep, with alerts and lighting up the room.
 That's why it is recommended to switch them off for at least an hour before going to bed.

 There are a few different herbal teas said to calm, relax and induce sleep including chamomile tea but have you ever tried banana tea?
 Would love to hear what you think and if you enjoyed it.